apache/trafficcontrol/infrastructure/cdn-in-a-box/health/tc-health-client-ReadMe.md

 	under the License.
 -->

-# CDN-in-a-Box Health Client Teating
+# CDN-in-a-Box Health Client Testing

 ## Building and Running